20+ Easy Tagalog Phrases For Tourists

 Things You Should Know About The Philippines!

 Take a deep breath; you’ve just arrived in the Philippines and at least learned a few basic phrases for your Tagalog airport vocabulary.
 But, you still need to learn more about its culture, language, and other essential information.
-Before we dive into the basic words as well as phrases that can help you in your stay in the Philippines as a tourist, we have compiled various things that you might want to know!
+Before we dive into the basic words as well as Tagalog phrases for tourists that can help you in your stay in the Philippines, we have compiled various things that you might want to know!
 With these, you will surely be excited about your trip and might even become motivated to learn the native language.

 The Philippines Is Very Diverse